mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 better replaced with more optimal structures in future work.

 On any given logic cone, we define the "voter cut point" to be the location in the logic cone netlist where we should splice the circuit and insert the majority voter.
-Currently, TaMaRa determines the voter cut point during the backwards BFS.
+TaMaRa determines the voter cut point during the backwards BFS.
 It is set to be the first node encountered on the backwards BFS that fulfills the following criteria:
 - It is not the very first node in the entire backwards BFS (i.e. this would be the output cell); and